longhorn/longhorn/README.md

 # Longhorn

-Longhorn is a cloud native distributed block storage system for Kubernetes.
+Longhorn is a distributed block storage system for Kubernetes.

 Longhorn is lightweight, reliable, and powerful.
-You can install Longhorn on an existing Kubernetes cluster with one line of command or using Rancher Catalog App/Helm.
+You can install Longhorn on an existing Kubernetes cluster with one `kubectl apply` command or using Helm charts.
 Once Longhorn is installed, it adds persistent volume support to the Kubernetes cluster.

 Longhorn implements distributed block storage using containers and microservices.
 Longhorn creates a dedicated storage controller for each block device volume and sychronously replicates the volume across multiple replicas stored on multiple nodes.
 The storage controller and replicas are themselves orchestrated using Kubernetes.
-Longhorn supports snapshots, backups, scheduling recurring snapshots and backups, non disruptive upgrade, and more.
+Here are some notable features of Longhorn:

+1. Enterprise-grade distributed storage with no single point of failure
+2. Incremental snapshot of block storage
+3. Backup to secondary storage (NFS or S3-compatible object storage) built on efficient change block detection
+4. Recuring snapshot and backup
+5. Automated non-disruptive upgrade.
+You can upgrade the entire Longhorn software stack without disrupting running volumes!
+6. Intuitive GUI dashboard

-You can read more details of Longhorn and its design [here](http://rancher.com/microservices-block-storage/).
+You can read more technical details of Longhorn [here](http://rancher.com/microservices-block-storage/).

 ## Current status

-Longhorn is a work in progress.
-It's an alpha quality software at the moment.
-We appreciate your comments as we continue to work on it.
+Longhorn is alpha-quality software.
+We appreciate your willingness to deploy Longhorn and provide feedback.

-The latest release of Longhorn is **v0.4.1**, shipped with Longhorn Engine **v0.4.1** as the default engine image.
+The latest release of Longhorn is **v0.4.1**.

 ## Source code
 Longhorn is 100% open source software.
 Project source code is spread across a number of repos: